bjt-user/Linux/vim/internals/interesting_functions.md

 What does it do?

+#### togoto()

+Seems to return an empty buffer.

+But maybe try calling it with different arguments to confirm that assumption.

 #### wait_return()

 This plays a big role in the "hit enter" prompt, but it does not \